jobjacob98/Traffic-Law-Enforcement-System/README.md

 # Traffic-Law-Enforcement-System

-This project was done as part of the e-Yantra Ideas Competition 2017 (eYIC-2017) conducted by e-Yantra, IIT Bombay.
-The main aim of this project is to control the traffic signals at a junction based on the motion of vehicles on each road.
-We have used Farneback Optical Flow to check the motion on each road and have used threading to send spontaneous response to the traffic signals.
-We have also made a solution to find the speed of a vehicle using ultrasonic sensors.
-Requirements: OS: Any Linux based OS, Python version 3.6, openCV version 2.4.9, numpy module, Arduino IDE, Arduino UNO R3, A traffic lights model using LEDs, Four test case videos representing each lane, Ultrasonic Sensors
+In this project, we developed an automatic traffic light control system based on motion on the various lanes meeting at a junction.
+We applied multithreading of Gunnar-Farneback optical flow on the camera surveillance of four lanes meeting at a junction and compared their outputs to control the traffic lights.
+The project was presented in a simplified abstraction of a road junction with toy cars used to represent vehicles and led bulbs used to represent the traffic lights.
+All the logic were coded in Python except for the light controls which were programmed into an Arduino board. <br/>

+This repo contains all the code related to this project.

-### Contact me for any help/doubts regarding this project. ###
+### Feel free to contact me for any help/doubts regarding this project!! ###